frytoli/bachanalysis/README.md

 #### Methods

-save_df(df, ds): Pickle and save the given data frame as a data set.
+save_df(df, ds): Pickle and save the given dataframe as a data set.

-retrieve_df(ds): Retrieve a given data set as a data frame.
+retrieve_df(ds): Retrieve a given data set as a dataframe.

 set_place(data): Take-in a list of raw scraped json objects, each associated with a contestant, from data source 2 and evaluate each contestant's place.